 "On the outside y’all appear to people as righteous... butt on teh inside you are full of #hypocrisy and #wickedness!"

 On the floor, there are stains of blood symbolizing "the crimes", sins committed by worshippers: hypocrisy, wickedness, lying and/or cheating.
 These people are represented as wolves and their victims as lambs.
 Broadly speaking, it is not anymore the righteous or good people going to the church, but the hypocrites.
 It is an inversion of values and principles.

 In the foreground, as decorative objects, I depicted Noah's Ark and the fall of man, both episodes from The Book of Genesis.
-While in the Bible, species and humanity were saved with the ark, nowadays we defend and save ourselves with various weapons.
-In the Bible, it is said that woman must obey the man.
-Nowadays, women tend to be more and more the authority within families and want to assume higher roles in the society and even in the church.
-Therefore, I depicted Eve as pregnant and wearing a strap-on, symbolizing her masculinity while suggesting that Adam and Eve have already sinned together, well before tasting the fruits from the tree of knowledge.
+While in the Bible, species and humanity were saved with Noah's ark, nowadays we defend and save ourselves with weapons, through wars.
+In the Bible, it is said that the woman must obey the man.
+Nowadays, women tend to be become the authority figure within families and want to assume higher roles in the society and even in the church.
+Therefore, I depicted Eve as pregnant and wearing a strap-on, symbolizing her masculinity while suggesting that Adam and Eve have already sinned together, perhaps before tasting the fruit of the tree of knowledge.

 The interior of the church has many similarities with the church I made in early 2010.
-Back then, I modeled in 3D the exterior in its entirety based on a real church.
-This time, I made the interior from my imagination while keeping the same structure.
+Back then, I made a 3D model of the exterior of the church, based on a real church.
+This time, I made the interior from my imagination while keeping the outside structure.

 Many thanks to Boris Eissrich and Michael Auerbach for the continued support and feedback.
 Thanks to Cristina Puiuleț for the wonderful idea to have graffiti on the walls :-).

 Deus lux est!